arush15june/chord-golang/README.md

 # chord-golang (WIP)

-Implementation of the Chord protocol as described in the paper written in Golang: [Chord: A Scalable Peer-to-peer Lookup Protocol for Internet Applications](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf)
+Implementation of the Chord protocol as described in the paper written in Golang: [Chord: A Scalable Peer-to-peer Lookup Protocol for Internet Applications](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf).
+I write about this project in my blog [here](https://arush15june.github.io/posts/2020-28-01-chord/).

 ## Implementation